WoojungBae/woojungbae.github.io/_pages/cv.md

 ======
 * Ph.D in Statistics, University of Florida, 2023 (expected)
 * M.A. in Statistics, Yonsei University, Korea, 2018
-* B.S. in Mathetics and B.E. in Economics, KyungHee University, Korea, 2016
+* B.S. in Mathmatics and B.E. in Economics, KyungHee University, Korea, 2016

 Work experience
 ======